 It's time to #BeeBold and take action in our own backyards and beyond.

 Throughout its forty year history, Friends of the Earth has done extensive policy analysis and reports for all of our campaigns.
 Below, you can find an archive of policy reports.
 Select the project (in parenthesis) to filter reports by project-area.
-If you have any difficulty locating any reports, please contact our publications manager.
+If you have any difficulty locating any reports, please contact us at: firstname.lastname@example.org.

 Green Scissors 2011 tackles environmentally harmful spending in four major areas: energy, agriculture, transportation, and land and water.

 The United Nations’ negotiations on Reducing Emissions from Deforestation and Forest Degradation – REDD+ – has become increasingly central in global discussions on climate change.
 This paper takes on ten misconceptions about the suitability of carbon mar